lyokha/nginx-log-plugin/README.md

 Building and installation
 -------------------------

-The plugin contains Haskell and C parts, and thus requires *ghc*, *cabal*, *gcc*, and a directory with the Nginx sources.
+The plugin contains Haskell and C parts, and thus it requires *ghc*, *cabal*, *gcc*, and a directory with the Nginx sources.

 To install module *NgxExport.Log*, run